briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ### what is a stack?

-The word stack can be a loaded term for some people.
-"Full-stack", "up the stack", "down the stack".
 AWS has a resource type called CloudFormation Stacks, and Pulumi also has a concept of stacks.
 Terraform documentation doesn't refer to stacks, and instead in Terraform docs use the words "Terraform configuration" to refer to some group of resources that were built using a module.

-CDK Constructs and Pulumi Components are somewhat similar.
-CDK Constructs map to CloudFormation and the Pulumi components I'm using from the `@pulumi/aws` package generally map directly to Terraform resources from the AWS Provider (the Pulumi AWS Provider uses much of the same code that the Terraform AWS Provider uses).
+CDK Constructs and Pulumi Components are somewhat similar, however CDK Constructs map to CloudFormation and the Pulumi components I'm using from the `@pulumi/aws` package generally map directly to Terraform resources from the AWS Provider (the Pulumi AWS Provider uses much of the same code that the Terraform AWS Provider uses).

 ### verbs

-In Pulumi you
+In CDK you `synth` CDK code to generate CloudFormation templates.
+You can also run `diff` to see what changes would be applied during a stack update.

-Before building any cloud resources, you can get a preview of the changes you intend to make with your code.
-In CDK, you can run `synth` to generate the
+In Terraform you `init` to download all providers and modules.
+This is sort of like running `npm install` in CDK and Pulumi.
+You then run `terraform plan` to see the changes that would result. `terraform apply` does CRUD operations on your cloud resources.

-### config, props, args and tfvars
+In Pulumi you run `pulumi preview` to see what changes would be made to a stack.
+You can use the `--diff` flag to see the specifics of what would change.

 To summarize: